All Episodes

 They want to be loved in their state.

-You know, and you still do music.
+You know, and you're still doing music.

-Uh when did you first know you loved music?
+When did you first know you loved music?

 I love music all my life.

-I can't remember time when I didn't, but I never had a chance to learn how to play until I was about 14 years old, and a friend of mine showed me a few chords on a guitar.
+I can't remember a time when I didn't, but I never got a chance to learn how to play until I was about 14 years old.

 And once I learned three chords on a guitar and I could play a whole song, I was ruined.